 Additionally, the bill modifies the conditions under which a person disqualified from voting due to a felony conviction can have their voting rights restored.
-Currently, restoration occurs upon completion of the term of imprisonment or probation.
-The new provisions stipulate that, in addition to completing their sentence, individuals must also pay all associated fines, costs, fees, surcharges, and restitution, as well as complete any court-ordered community service related to their crime.
-This amendment aims to ensure that individuals fulfill all legal and financial obligations before regaining their right to vote.
+It stipulates that, in addition to completing their term of imprisonment or probation, individuals must also have paid all associated fines, costs, fees, surcharges, and restitution, as well as completed any court-ordered community service related to their crime.
+This amendment aims to ensure that individuals fulfill all legal and financial obligations before regaining their right to vote, thereby promoting accountability and responsibility among those who have committed felonies.

 Statutes affected: Bill Text: 304.078(3), 304.078, 973.20(10)(a), 973.20